-- 3.1.7 The Core Strategy identifies a need for 10,000sq.m of employment floorspace over the plan period in rural areas.
+- 3.1.8 The Core Strategy identifies a need for 10,000sq.m of employment floorspace over the plan period in rural areas.
 The evidence from this total stems from the Hastings and Rother Employment Strategy Review, together with its Update.
 The Employment Strategy Review recognises there is on-going demand for workshops and other light industrial accommodation and, to a lesser degree, office space in rural Rother, as evidenced by the number of small sites, conversion schemes and high occupancy rates.
 Most provision is of small workshop and office units, with some demand for larger units.
-Many of the smaller developments stem from the reuse of former agricultural buildings and, collectively, these provide an important source of business space in the area. - The Employment Strategy Review further notes that the high proportion of people who work from home in Rother, suggests a potential for more office based employment particularly in rural areas.
+Many of the smaller developments stem from the reuse of former agricultural buildings and, collectively, these provide an important source of business space in the area. - 3.1.9 The Employment Strategy Review further notes that the high proportion of people who work from home in Rother, suggests a potential for more office based employment particularly in rural areas.
 A broad distribution of accommodation across the rural area therefore meets wider objectives.
-Robertsbridge, being one of two Rural Service Centres and accessible by rail and car to the A21, offers one of the more sustainable locations to locate this need.
+Robertsbridge, being one of two Rural Service Centres and accessible by rail and car to the A21, offers one of the more sustainable locations to locate this need. - 3.1.10 The Core Strategy identifies a need for 10,000sq.m of employment floorspace over the plan period in rural areas.
+The Plan encourages employment and seeks to work with RDC to identify suitable employment /business space. - 3.1.11 The Plan in Policy HO2 allocates at least 1200sq.m of employment floorspace (including Class A3 uses) to the Mill Site.